comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/hallucination.md

 ## Hallucination Prompt

 Opik uses an LLM as a Judge to detect hallucinations, for this we have a prompt template that is used to generate the prompt for the LLM.
-Today only the `gpt-4-turbo` model is used to detect hallucinations.
+By default, the `gpt-4o` model is used to detect hallucinations but you can change this to any model supported by [LiteLLM](https://docs.litellm.ai/docs/providers) by setting the `model_name` parameter.

 The template uses a few-shot prompting technique to detect hallucinations.
 The template is as follows: